 Adderall Withdrawal Treatment

-At the current time, although there are no specific medications available to assist users with the withdrawal process, it is possible to use antidepressants to help with the psychological effects of Adderall withdrawal.
+At the current time, although there are no approved medications available to specifically assist users with the stimulant withdrawal process, it may be possible to use antidepressants to help with some of the psychological effects of Adderall withdrawal.
 The physical effects of Adderall withdrawal include fatigue, disorientation and increased appetite.
 Additionally, many in withdrawal report intense cravings which, if unchecked, can lead to continued drug use.
 While in most cases, stimulant withdrawal is not a medical emergency, it can be a quite difficult and uncomfortable time period.
 Many treatment centers provide supportive medical supervision throughout the duration of Adderall detox and withdrawal to minimize discomfort.

 - Which statement is true?